Carrie Chapman Catt House: History

-1859–1919: Earlier life of Catt
+1859–1919: Early life of Catt

 Born Carrie Lane in Wisconsin and raised on her family's farm near Charles City, Iowa, Catt earned a degree from Iowa State University and went to work as first a high school principal, then a school district superintendent.
 Her first husband, Leo Chapman, a newspaper editor, died shortly after their 1885 marriage.

 She had become involved in the movement for women's suffrage.
 When she remarried, her new husband, George Catt, a wealthy bridge designer and builder who supported suffrage as much as she did, made an agreement with her to let her work for at least four months a year on suffrage.
 Eventually she became involved with the National American Woman Suffrage Association (NAWSA), the leading group campaigning for it, and succeeded Susan B. Anthony as its president in 1900.

 By then the Catts were living in Midtown Manhattan.
 She stepped down from NAWSA's presidency when George became ill in 1904.
 He died the next year, followed by Anthony in 1906.
 Left financially secure by his will, she moved to a more luxurious apartment on Central Park West and became active in NAWSA again.

 In 1915 she returned to NAWSA and was re-elected president.
 She geared the organization's strategy toward what would later become the "Winning Plan", that of lobbying more states to grant women the vote in order to build momentum for a constitutional amendment guaranteeing women's suffrage in federal elections as well.
 The organization had over two million members in 1917 when the U.S. entered World War I and she put suffrage aside to support the war effort.